AlphadoJaki/7d2d-terrain-generation/README.md

 As appendixes, we attached the list of modules, whole module guide, template xml, premade sub generator.

+# Acknowledgement

+The idea described in this book is based on the work of modding community, who encourage each other.
+What we do is that summarize existing information and check whether they are correct \(with tons of trials and wall of errors.
+XP\).
+We thank our kind neighbors in modding community, our collaborators, and contributors for community in any matter.
+This includes Tin, DurtySonuva, StompyNZ, Kubikus, Doc Saturn, n2n1, Haidrgna, \(and of course\) Kinyajuu and the other The Fun Pimps staffs.

 \(\( Put some awesome terrain here\)\)